DETAILED ACTION

 a sustainability logic, configured to: receive one or more normalized Carbon Footprint Metrics (CFMs) corresponding to a timeframe;

-generate a Zero Knowledge (ZK) attestation if a sum of the one or more normalized CFMs is less than a carbon footprint threshold;
+generate, in response to a sum of the one or more normalized CFMs being less than a carbon footprint threshold, a Zero Knowledge (ZK) attestation by:

 generate a verifiable ZK proof based on the ZK attestation; and